AndraxDev/Vavilone-Gallery/README.md

 ## How to use
 Place image to the same directory with processor.py and rename as ***input.png***

+(Also you can use other formats, but do not forget to change file type at line 222 at ***processor.py***.
+Tested jpg and png.
+Other at you ovn risk.
+WARNING: Vector graphics not supported.
+You need to rasterize vector images first.)

 Run following command:

 ```ssh